 Begin packing the rest of your stuff, minus essentials, at least two weeks before your move date.
 Set aside things you’ll need as soon as you get to your new home — bedding, toiletries, cleaning supplies, etc. — and pack them in separate boxes.
 United Van Lines has a “First Night Box” checklist with suggestions.

 If you hired a moving company, bring these essential items with you, as well as any valuables and important papers.
-Let the movers do the rest.
+Let the movers do the rest (here’s how much you should tip your movers).
 If you’re moving yourself, here are the best ways to pack for a move.